joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 Run the following command to create the secret and add it to your `ibpinfra` namespace or project:
 ```
-kubectl create secret docker-registry webhook-tls-cert --docker-server=cp.icr.io --docker-username=cp --docker-password=<KEY> --docker-email=<EMAIL> -n ibpinfra
+kubectl create secret docker-registry docker-key-secret --docker-server=cp.icr.io --docker-username=cp --docker-password=<KEY> --docker-email=<EMAIL> -n ibpinfra
 ```
 {:codeblock}
 - Replace `<KEY>` with your entitlement key.
 - Replace `<EMAIL>` with your email address.

-The name of the secret that you are creating is `webhook-tls-cert`.
+The name of the secret that you are creating is `docker-key-secret`.
 It is required by the custom resource definitions that you will deploy later.
 {: note}

 Next, we need to extract the secret to be used in the custom resource definitions in the next section.
 Run the following command to extract the secret to a base64 encoded string:

 ```
-kubectl get secret webhook-tls-cert -n ibpinfra -o json | jq -r .data.\"cert.pem\"
+kubectl get secret docker-key-secret -n ibpinfra -o json | jq -r .data.\"cert.pem\"
 ```
 {: codeblock}